albertkun/23S-ASIAAM-191A/docs/labs/week3/index.md

-# Here's GeoJSONny and buttons
+# Here's GeoJSONny and UX

 Adding functionality to our [Leaflet.js](https://www.leaflet.js) map!